bmanders716/bmanders716.github.io/cookbook.md

 Beef-steak Pie.

-_Ingredients_--2†lb. of nice beef-steak.
+_Ingredients_--2‡¨¢. of nice beef-steak.
-               Ω†lb. of bullock's kidney.
+               Ì†¨b. of bullock's kidney.
-               1†lb. of flaky or rough puff paste.
+               1‡¨¢. of flaky or rough puff paste.
                1 tablespoonful of flour.
-               Ω pint of water.
+               Ì†∞int of water.
                Pepper and salt.

 _Method._--Roll the paste to a quarter of an inch in thickness.